codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 To test the pipeline and see how it behaves with different environments:

-1. Fork [the Git repository](https://github.com/codefresh-contrib/helm-promotion-sample-app){:target="\_blank"} to your own Github account
+1. Fork the [Git repository](https://github.com/codefresh-contrib/helm-promotion-sample-app){:target="\_blank"} to your own GitHub account
-1. Commit a dummy change in the `master` branch and you will see a deployment to the production namespace
+1. Commit a dummy change in the `master` branch, and you will see a deployment to the production namespace
-1. Commit a dummy change to the `staging` branch or any other branch of your choosing and you will see a deployment to the staging namespace.
+1. Commit a dummy change to the `staging` branch or any other branch of your choosing, and you will see a deployment to the staging namespace.

-Here is how the pipeline looks when a commit happens to another branch (that is not `master`)
+Here is how the pipeline looks when a commit happens to a branch that is not `master`:

 {% include image.html
 lightbox="true"